AdvPrefix: An Objective for Nuanced LLM Jailbreaks: The Objective for Nuanced Jailbreaks

 \subsection{Prefix Selection Criteria}

-Our objective hinges on the selected prefixes.
-Addressing the limitations of the original objective, we introduce two criteria for prefix selection:
+To address the original objective's limitations, we propose two criteria for prefix selection:

-\textbf{Criterion I: high prefilling ASR.} To reduce misspecification, for a malicious request $x$, we want prefix $y_p$ that, once elicited by some attack prompt $\theta$, leads the victim LLM to continue with complete or faithful responses with high probability:
+\textbf{Criterion I: high prefilling ASR.} To reduce misspecification, we want prefixes $y_p$ that, once elicited by some attack prompt $\theta$, lead to complete and faithful harmful continuations with high probability:

-However, we cannot know the optimized attack prompt $\theta$ without time-consuming optimization, making directly computing \Cref{eqn:criteria_1} inefficient.
-To tackle this, we observe that the expectation can be efficiently approximated by replacing the optimized attack prompt with a manually constructed one.
-Although this manual attack prompt is often not enough to elicit the target prefix, the approximated value (prefilling ASR) still correlates with the actual value (jailbreak ASR). \Cref{fig:correlation} compares different manual attack prompts in approximating the true value.
-For prefix selection, we use the manual attack prompt and prefill the victim LLM’s response with candidate prefixes, and favor those with high prefilling ASR.
+Directly computing this value is infeasible as the optimized $\theta$ is unknown without time-consuming optimization.
+However, we observe that this expectation can be efficiently approximated by using a manually constructed attack prompt for $\theta$.
+Although this manual prompt often cannot elicit the target prefix, the resulting approximated value (prefilling ASR) correlates with the actual jailbreak ASR (\Cref{fig:correlation}).
+We use this approximation to compute the prefilling ASRs.

-\textbf{Criterion II: low initial NLL.} To reduce overconstraints, we want prefixes that can be easily elicited by optimized attack prompts.
-Since this is indicated by a low negative log-likelihood (NLL) with the optimized attack prompt, our second criterion favors prefix $y_p$ that has a low NLL with the initial attack prompt $\theta_0$:
+\textbf{Criterion II: low initial NLL.} To reduce overconstraints, we want prefixes that are easily elicited by optimized attack prompts.
+Since ease of elicitation by an optimized attack prompt is indicated by low NLL, we favor prefixes $y_p$ that exhibit a low NLL with the initial (pre-optimization) attack prompt $\theta_0$:

-In practice, these two criteria often conflict.
-For example, longer prefixes tend to have higher prefilling ASRs but also come with higher initial NLLs.
-To balance this, we combine the log of prefilling ASR with NLL using a weighted sum.
-This weight hyperparameter can vary based on the optimization method's capability.
-For example, we can prioritize high prefilling ASR over low NLL for strong methods like GCG with long attack prompts.
-For simplicity, we choose a fixed weight tuned on a validation set across all our experiments.
+These two criteria often conflict.
+For example, longer prefixes may have higher prefilling ASR but also higher NLL, causing optimization to fail.
+We balance them using a weighted sum of log-prefilling-ASR and NLL, with weighting tunable to the optimization method's strength: for example, stronger methods like GCG can prioritize high prefilling ASR and tolerate relatively high NLL.